shiftkey/brendanforster.com/content/notes/fixing-invalid-git-paths-on-windows.md

  delete mode 100644 "test-files/SavedData\\OpenBCI-RAW-friday_test.txt"
 ```

-So we now have no problems checking out this branch, but we did this by removing
+Now we have no problems checking out this branch, but we did this by removing
-the paths from the repository.
-If we want to be able to access those files
+the problem paths from the repository.
+If we want to be able to access those
-in the repository we have more work to do.
+files in the repository we have more work to do.

 ## Part 2 - Put The Files Back

 Git keeps a history of all the file contents for all commits in it's `.git`
 folder, and we can explore this using various Git plumbing commands.

-We're going to use `git ls-tree` to read the tree contents of a given hash and
+We can use `git ls-tree` to read the tree contents of a given hash and
-find the original contents of the files we just removed.
+find the original contents of the files we just removed:

 ```
 $ git ls-tree origin/master